 Contain both Insoluble and Soluble Fibre

-A greater elimination of waste, which is also brought about by the presence of fibre also increases the reduction of plasma cholesterol (Ixaina, V.Y., 2008) (Ullah, R., et al., 2015).
+A greater elimination of waste, which is also brought about by the presence of fiber also increases the reduction of plasma cholesterol (Ixaina, V.Y., 2008) (Ullah, R., et al., 2015).

-A diet containing soluble and insoluble fibre have been shown to decrease the risk of coronary heart disease, lowering type 2 diabetes risk, colorectal cancer as well as balancing cholesterol levels (Reyes-Caudillo, E., et al., 2008)
+A diet containing soluble and insoluble fiber has been shown to decrease the risk of coronary heart disease, lowering type 2 diabetes risk, colorectal cancer as well as balancing cholesterol levels (Reyes-Caudillo, E., et al., 2008).